Where are they now? Liverpool’s last 20 January signings

 It’s always worth remembering that after Mascherano left Liverpool, he went on to tear his anus while playing for Argentina at the 2014 World Cup.

-Fondly remembered at Liverpool for scoring two hat-tricks in three matches during the 2010-11 season, Rodriguez is still going at the age of 38 and recently scored a stunner on his third debut for Newell’s Old Boys.
+Fondly remembered at Liverpool for scoring two hat-tricks in three matches during the 2010-11 season, Rodriguez is still going at the age of 40 and is onto his third spell with Newell’s Old Boys.

 — Newell's Old Boys – English (@Newells_en) January 28, 2019